swarnamani0310/ML-Project/README.md

 •	Data Quality: The dataset appears to be clean with minimal missing values, as indicated during the exploratory data analysis.

+(" kindly download this document ML_project-Swarna-236191939.docx to know more)